WHAT’S HAPPENING AT ST OSWALD‘S

 Music words: click here

-(see also links to music videos at the end of the email)
+(see also at the end of the email a list of what we will be singing)

 10AM-12NOON IN THE CHURCH HALL